Text of the A bill to amend the Inspector General Act of 1978 (5 U.S.C. App.) to establish police powers for certain Inspector ...

 ...for certain Inspector General agents engaged in official duties and provide an oversight mechanism for the exercise of those powers.

-This bill was introduced in a previous session of Congress and was passed by the Senate on October 17, 2002 but was never passed by the House.
 The text of the bill below is as of Oct 21, 2002 (Referred to House Committee).

 S 2530 RFH

 October 21, 2002

 Referred to the Committee on Government Reform, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned